 Farah (she/her) is an experienced manager, trainer, and advocate with a background in human rights and social justice, both in the UK and globally.
 She has led projects across the Global South, focusing on empowering marginalised communities through education, advocacy, and systemic change.
 Deeply motivated by the power of education to drive change, she has trained leading global organisations specialising in the intersection of social justice, healthcare equity, and climate action, as well as NHS healthcare professionals, supporting them to recognise and challenge systemic injustices within healthcare delivery.
 With a passion for creating inclusive, rights-based approaches to care, she continues to coach and manage trainers across multiple sectors in the UK.

-Communications Officer
+Communications Co-ordinator

 Celine Raynaud

 Celine (she/her) is a trained journalist with prior experience in the non-profit sector and working as a multimedia journalist for media outlets and publications.
-Her experience includes roles as a staff reporter for news and B2B media outlets, as well as archival research for a factual political TV documentary series following her training at City St. George’s (University of London).
+Her experience includes roles as a staff reporter for news and B2B media outlets, as well as archival research for a BBC Two TV documentary series following her training at City St. George’s (University of London).
 Passionate about driving positive change, she has also worked in the NGO space to promote the work of artists from marginalised backgrounds.

 Advice and Information Co-ordinator